Montana Board of Regents Policy 940.31 - Approved November, 2010

 Students who meet the following criteria:

-- Must be on a TA or RA contract
+- Must be on a TA or RA contract or demonstrate that duties are equivalent to a TA or RA.

 - Maintain registration of at least 6 credits (6 credits is part time status, 9 credits is full time status)